 The mission of Clarion Area Elementary School’s guidance program is to support students’ development academically and socially as they gain the necessary skills to become mindful, productive and responsible adults in our ever-changing society.

-For more more information visit Mrs. Campbell's Website.
+For more more information visit the Elementary School Counseling page.

 Hello!
 My name is Sandy Clark and I am the Speech Language Pathologist here at Clarion Area.
 I am a graduate of Clarion University where I received my Master’s Degree in Communication Sciences and Disorders.
 I started working at Clarion Area in 2009.
 Before coming to Clarion Area, I worked at RIU 6 for 8 years.
 I truly enjoy helping my students become better communicators.
 My goal is for them to be successful in the classroom, as well as in the community.

 When I am not at school, I enjoy spending time with my family, traveling and running.

 Please feel free to contact me through email with questions or concerns.

 The ESL program currently serves students whose families hail from Mexico, Guatemala, Pakistan, Nepal and China.

 The English As A Second Language Program (ESL) is an instructional program for students who are learning to speak, listen to, read, and write English.
 The ESL program is offered at the district’s elementary school and high school.
 As required by law, students that qualify for the ESL program will receive this core subject that’s designed to replace or supplement language arts (elementary) or English (high school) while students learn to understand, speak, read, and write English.
 Students that qualify for the ESL Program still receive instruction in all other areas of the curriculum in the regular classroom.